vaul-ulaval/obstacle_detection_2d/ros2_ws/src/obstacle_detection/README.md

 ros2 pkg create --build-type ament_python obstacle_detection --node-name obstacle_detection
 ```

 The node from our existing obstacle detection solution is located [here](./obstacle_detection_lidar.cpp).
 It can be usefull to see what are the subscribtions and publishers that you will need.
+I got this file from this [ros2 package](https://github.com/vaul-ulaval/obstacles_detection), you could build it to compare with your solution.